-- 1) Non-verbal acknowledgement; smiles, thumbs up, clapping etc - Verbal praise e.g. well done for finishing work in time, showing kindness to another child/adult - 3) House Points/ Dojo Points for care given completing work and good learning behaviours shown - 4) Stickers and badges

-- 5) Phone calls home - 6) Pupil of the Week Worship time on Friday.
-Teachers choose one child from their class for a reward for their learning throughout the week.
+- 1) Non-verbal acknowledgement; smiles, thumbs up, clapping etc. - 2) Verbal praise e.g. "Well done for finishing your work to such a high standard", "Thank you for showing kindness to [another child/adult]". - 3) Dojo Points for care given when completing work and demonstrating good learning behaviours. - 4) Stickers and badges. - 5) Telephone calls home. - 6) Pupil of the Week Worship Time on Friday.
+Teachers choose one child from their class to reward for an aspect of their learning demonstrated during that week.
 The children receive a certificate.

-Our school behaviour policy is a positive approach to behaviour and encourages the children to be in the driving seat of their own learning.
-Our whole school approach is based on the idea of five roads and encourages the children to stay on the 'Right Track'.
+Our school behaviour policy seeks to promote and foster a positive approach to behaviour and encourages the children to be in the driving seat of their own learning.
+Our whole school approach is based on five roads and encourages the children to stay on 'the Right Track'.